-- Reference to Current Laws: Each contract should have a description of the current laws as it applies to that state.
+Each contract should have a description of the current laws as it applies to that state.
 These include the legal surrogacy rights of intended parents and surrogate, expectations and responsibilities through every step.

-- Medical Consent: Intended parents and surrogates should be on the same page.
+Intended parents and surrogates should be on the same page.
 They agree on the number of embryos to be transferred, positions on abortion and selective reduction, also, the number of fetuses to be carried.

-- Finances: The base compensation of a surrogate must have legal negotiation and contract.
+The base compensation of a surrogate must have legal negotiation and contract.
 Also, the surrogacy contract should address the surrogate’s pregnancy-related costs that must be paid by the intended parents.

-- Parentage Processes: Both parties MUST be familiar with the parentage processes that need to take place before or after birth.
+Both parties MUST be familiar with the parentage processes that need to take place before or after birth.
 It also includes the steps to establish the intended parents’ rights through a parental order for surrogacy.

-- Rare/Unusual Outcomes: Surrogacy is a complicated medical process that will come with some risks.
+Surrogacy is a complicated medical process that will come with some risks.
 The surrogacy agreement should make sure both parties understand these and layout procedures should any unforeseen complications arise.

 Sometimes, intended parents look to avoid the costs of hiring a surrogacy attorney.
-They choose to create an independent contract through a sample surrogacy contract found online.
+They choose to create an independent contractor through a sample surrogacy contract found online.
 However, we strongly advise against this path.
 The first reason is that trying to develop a surrogacy contract without a surrogacy attorney’s guidance means intended parents will not have the knowledge necessary to protect themselves properly.
 Besides, the importance of a surrogacy contract goes beyond just the adherence to local surrogacy laws.
 It also plays an essential role in determining how you, as an intended parent or a surrogate, will protect your rights.

-When you work with Joy of Life, all of your legal interests will be protected and all legalities handled properly.
-The team at Joy of Life is ready to assist you every step of the way, ensuring a finalized surrogacy contract with which you are comfortable.
+When you work with Joy of Life®, all of your legal interests will be protected and all legalities handled properly.
+The team at Joy of Life® is ready to assist you every step of the way, ensuring a finalized surrogacy contract with which you are comfortable.